Surfing is one of life’s greatest joys. It is a pure embodiment of fun on this planet, and you get one hell of a stoke from it.

 10 | Love The Ocean Unconditionally

-If you are ready to brave the ocean, watch the video playing on this page first where I go over a few pointers and remember to go out on a very small day.
+If you are ready to brave the ocean, watch the video playing on this page.
+In it I go over a few pointers and remember to go out on a very small day.
+And remember, don’t worry too much about catching waves one your first.
+As you develop strong arms, paddle power, and comfort with the ocean, the stoke will come.

 Related: